bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 `papers <https://icml.cc/virtual/2021/test-of-time/11808>`__ won a recent ICML test of time award).
 They address two of the topics that are near and dear to my heart: Bayesian learning and scalability.
-Dare I even ask who wouldn't be interested in the intersection of such topics?
-In any case, I hope you enjoy my explanation of it.
+Dare I even ask who wouldn't be interested in the intersection of these topics?

 This post is about two techniques to perform scalable Bayesian inference.
 They both address the problem using stochastic gradient descent (SGD) but in very